hairyf/naive-ui-pro-components/docs/guide/index.md

 # The concept of ProComponents

-Similar to Ant Design Pro Components, Naive UI Pro Components is an advanced component library based on Naive UI, providing higher-level abstractions and encapsulation for backend systems.
+Similar to Ant Design Pro Components, Naive Ultra is an advanced component library based on Naive UI, providing higher-level abstractions and encapsulation for backend systems.

-We have made some adjustments to the design of Naive UI Pro Components to better align with the design style of Naive UI and provide the ability to quickly and efficiently build high-quality backend applications.
+We have made some adjustments to the design of Naive Ultra to better align with the design style of Naive UI and provide the ability to quickly and efficiently build high-quality backend applications.

 ## Design Ideas